 Explore the RSPB's views on marine and coastal policy.
 From laws that protect our sealife, to oil-spills and fishing.

 Safeguarding wildlife sites

 Many of our most important places for wildlife are now protected as Sites of Special Scientific Interest.

 Water is a precious resource, but the demands we are placing on our water environment are increasingly unsustainable.

 Martin Harper, RSPB Director of Conservation blog

-Good news for a Friday: cooperation across the flyway for turtle doves
+Good news for a Friday: collaborating across borders for biodiversity

 How are we doing?